 An annual review of the internal audit function has been carried out in accordance with the recommended checklist provided in the CIPFA Local Government Application Note for the UK Public Sector Internal Audit Standards (PSIAS), 2013.
-This review was presented to the Audit and Scrutiny Committee on 15 April 2021, along with the Annual Internal Audit Assurance Report.
+This review was presented to the Audit and Scrutiny Committee on 22 April 2022, along with the Annual Internal Audit Assurance Report.
 Internal Audit reported compliance with the standards.

-Internal Audit carried out 8 Assurance reviews in 2020/21, with 7 reviews attaining a Satisfactory Assurance Rating, and 1 review attaining a Limited Assurance Rating, further details of this review are provided on page 19.
+Internal Audit carried out 8 Assurance reviews in 2021/22, with 7 reviews attaining a Satisfactory Assurance Rating, and 1 review attaining only a Limited Assurance Rating.

-Based on the conclusions of the 2020/21 Internal Audit Programme, Internal Audit have provided the Council's Chief Financial Officer with an overall assurance rating of 'Satisfactory' in relation to the Council's system of internal control.
+Based on the conclusions of the 2021/22, Internal Audit Programme, Internal Audit have provided the Council's Chief Financial Officer with an overall assurance rating of 'Satisfactory' in relation to the Council's system of internal control.